 Fieldwork placement opportunities to enhance theoretical and practical integration

-- The 900-hour* internship allows each student to experience the integration of theory and practice in different fields such as services for young people, people with disabilities, the elderly and families.
+- The 900-hour internship (including 100 hours of preparatory workshops for fieldwork + 800 hours of fieldwork experience) allows each student to experience the integration of theory and practice in different fields such as services for young people, people with disabilities, the elderly and families.
 This will help students to gain experience and deepen their learning experience.

 2+2 Articulation Scheme

-- Students who have completed the 2-year HKCT Higher Diploma in Social Work (graduated in 2021) and fulfilled designated requirements will be eligible to receive admission offer of this 2-year bachelor programme of senior-year entry (i.e. direct entry to the third year of this Programme).
+- Students who have completed the 2-year HKCT Higher Diploma in Social Work and fulfilled designated requirements will be eligible to receive admission offer of this 2-year bachelor programme of senior-year entry (i.e. direct entry to the third year of this Programme).

 Key Training Features

 It aims to cultivate students holistically with the following emphases:

 Personal and professional growth